 Failing to do an inspection may result in surprise costly repairs down the road for the home buyer.

-Generally, real estate contracts allow a 10 to 14-day window to allow the buyer of a property to inspect the property.
+Generally, real estate contracts allow a 10 to 14-day window to allow the property buyer to inspect the property.

 This is the cost of borrowing money for a home.
 Interest is combined with the principal to determine monthly mortgage payments.

-The longer a mortgage is, the more you will pay in interest when you have finally paid off the loan.
+The longer a mortgage is, the more you will pay in interest when you finally pay off the loan.

 An Interest-Only Loan is a loan in which the borrower only pays interest and does not pay any principal.
 Most Short-Term Flip Loans are Interest Only, while Long-Term Buy-And-Hold Loans are Amortized over time.